Seattle Police Department experiencing lowest staffing level since 1991

 In September, Seattle exceeded 2022’s total number of homicides, which has increased 7 percent in the first half of 2023, on track to top the all-time high in homicides, the Post Millennial reported.

-Mike Solan, president of the Seattle Police Officer Guild, said the city has seen more homicides than hired officers.
+Mike Solan, president of the Seattle Police Officer Guild, said the city has seen more homicides this year than hired officers.